japanoise/neo-dotemacs/README.md

 building up my .emacs.d from scratch.
 While I never keep these READMEs up to date, here's some of the features, anti-features, and design goals:

-- Use Ido rather than Helm - as above.
+- Use Ivy rather than Helm - as above.
 I loved Helm's fuzzy-find, but the package sorely lacked intuitivity, even for someone used to Emacs bindings.
 I think it's better that I learned how to do things in a very slightly tweaked Emacs (such as using C-x C-b to kill multiple buffers) rather than learning